CAFAudit/audit-service/caf-audit-service-container/README.md

 #### Environment Variables

 ##### CAF\_ELASTIC\_PROTOCOL
-The protocol used to connect with elasticsearch server. e.g. http.
+The protocol used to connect to the Elasticsearch server. e.g. http or https.
 Default value is http.

 ##### CAF\_ELASTIC\_HOST\_AND\_PORT\_VALUES
 Comma separated list of Elasticsearch HOST:PORT value pairs. e.g. 192.168.56.10:9200,192.168.56.20:9200.
 Default value is elastic search host value constructed from alternate configurations CAF_ELASTIC_HOST_VALUES and CAF_ELASTIC_PORT_VALUE.